This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 In many dusty regions, county highway crews often apply calcium chloride (liquid salt) as a dust control agent on dirt roads.
 It can create pits and corrosion on aluminum wheels — just like winter road salt does to your car.
 The best protection is a good wash and wax before you store your RV for the winter.

 The most critical thing is to make sure your engine coolant is protected from cold temperatures well below zero.
 Any plain water you may have added over the summer will dilute the mixture, raising the temperature at which your coolant will freeze.
 It needs to be protected at least to -30 degrees Fahrenheit.

 Topping off the fuel tank will also prevent condensation from forming in the tank.
 Moisture leads to rust and corrosion which can plug fuel filters and fuel systems.

-The absolute best option is to store your RV fully protected in a heated garage or storage building.
+The absolute best option is to store your RV fully protected in a heated garage or a storage building.
 For most of us, this isn’t an option.
-Most often, it’s a matter of parking the RV where it fits — be it beside the garage or off the side of the driveway.
+Usually, it’s a matter of parking the RV wherever it fits — like beside the garage or off the side of the driveway.